-(a) The Company's diversity initiatives are applicable, but not limited, to our practices and policies on recruitment and selection; compensation and benefits; professional development and training; promotions; transfers; social and recreational programs; terminations; and the ongoing development of a work environment which encourages and enforces respectful communication and cooperation between all employees.
+The Company's diversity initiatives are applicable, but not limited, to our practices and policies on recruitment and selection; compensation and benefits; professional development and training; promotions; transfers; social and recreational programs; terminations; and the ongoing development of a work environment built on the premise of gender, diversity, and equity that encourages and enforces:

-- (b) Teamwork and employee participation, ensuring the representation of all groups and employee perspectives. - (c) Work/life balance through flexible work schedules to accommodate employees' varying needs. - (d) Employer and employee contributions to the communities we serve to promote a greater understanding and respect for diversity. - (e) The creation of programs to develop a broader pool of skilled and experienced senior management and Board candidates, including workplace development programs, and targeted training and development for leadership. - (f) Recruitment of employees based on capability and performance.
+- (a) Respectful communication and cooperation between all employees. - (b) Teamwork and employee participation, ensuring the representation of all groups and employee perspectives. - (c) Work/life balance through flexible work schedules to accommodate employees' varying needs. - (d) Employer and employee contributions to the communities we serve to promote a greater understanding and respect for diversity. - (e) The creation of programs to develop a broader pool of skilled and experienced senior management and Board candidates, including workplace development programs, and targeted training and development for leadership. - (f) Recruitment of employees based on capability and performance.
 We employ various strategies to enhance diversity within our team with a specific focus on diversifying the recruitment process by encouraging applicants from underrepresented groups, including people of colour, women, LGBTQ+ community members, and those with disabilities.